cFocusWeb/blanchette-website/content/franchises/grenouille.en.md

 - Demonstrate an interest for the bar scene;
 - Have experience in a restaurant or bar;
-- Interest in the Québec music world;
+- Interest in the Québec music world.

 ### Other details